jasonhanks/k8v/README.md

-### Brief output
+### Brief format

-The brief output will simply list each of the matching resources one per line and can be used to quickly find a set of resources that match some specific criteria (namespace, search query, excluded query, etc.).
+The brief format will simply list each of the matching resources one per line and can be used to quickly find a set of resources that match some specific criteria (namespace, search query, excluded query, etc.).

-This output is generated in such a way that it can be used to drive scripted or automated processes and will only report individual resources that match the input search criteria and nothing else.
+This format is generated in such a way that it can be used to drive scripted or automated processes and will only report individual resources that match the input search criteria and nothing else.

     # list each default resource in the *metallb* namespace